 Refrigerators must be UL approved, cannot exceed five (5) cubic feet in volume and must require three (3) or less amps of electrical power.
 Microwave ovens are not permitted in the student rooms.
 Micro-fridges are permitted and are available for rent or purchase at the beginning of each semester through Campus Auxiliary Services.

 SUNY New Paltz makes a concerted effort to comply with state health and fire safety standards.
 As such, there are several items that are not allowed in students’ rooms.
-Here is a list of items that are not permitted:
+Here is a list of items that students are not permitted to have in the Residence Halls.

 Custodial personnel are trained to maintain public areas on daily schedule.
 Residents are responsible for keeping their rooms clean.
 Hasbrouck Complex (suite style) residents are also responsible for keeping their suite and bathroom areas clean.
 Vacuum cleaners, mops, brooms, and other cleaning supplies are available for student use.
 Large trash containers are in the trash room of each building.
 Dumpsters are in rear of each building.
 Dirt and other debris are not to be left in the hallways or bathrooms.
 In suite style halls, bathrooms and common lounges are the responsibility of members of the suite.
 The hall staff is more than willing to help the suite members facilitate any meetings regarding a suite-cleaning schedule.